Skip to Content

 6. Tarp The Ground To Kill Weeds For 2-3 Months

-Once the plastic is laid out to cover the ground, the next task is to secure it by weighing it down, ensuring your cover will not be blown by gusts of winds.
+Once the plastic is laid out to cover the ground, the next task is to secure it by weighing it down, ensuring your cover will not be blown by wind gusts.
 Once you are finished, it is time to leave it to kill the weeds.
-Most plants and weeds beneath the tarp will eventually die due to minimal sunlight.
-The plants die in a sequence with grass and annual weed, followed by more problematic weed.
+Most plants and weeds beneath the tarp will die due to minimal sunlight.
+The plants die sequentially with grass and annual weed, followed by more problematic weeds.

 If you plan to kill weeds in the warmers months, expect the result within two months.
 However, some weeds may take longer than expected.
 Suppose you kill weeds in winter; the plants underneath the plastic cover may take up to six months to suffocate and die.
 Surprisingly, some weeds may survive even up to a year under the cover tarp.